noahbkortkamp/Eden/README-SDK-UPGRADE.md

    - Explicitly imported the polyfills in `_layout.tsx` to ensure they're available throughout the app

 3. **Package Dependencies**:
-   - Updated `@types/react`, `jest-expo`, and `typescript` packages to versions compatible with Expo SDK 53
-   - Fixed dependency issues with `internal-ip` package
+   - Downgraded axios to version 0.21.4 to fix compatibility issues with React Native
+   - Updated internal-ip package to version 6.2.0
+   - Updated Expo to version 53.0.0 for full compatibility
+   - Ensured all dependencies are properly aligned

 ### Current Status

+✅ **The app is now working properly on SDK 53!**

-- The app now successfully starts up without errors related to:
+- The development server starts without errors
-  - SDK version mismatch (we're now properly on SDK 53)
+- The application loads correctly in Expo Go
+- No more authentication context errors
-  - Node.js module resolution (crypto, stream, util)
+- No more Node.js module resolution errors for crypto, stream, and util
-  - Authentication context

 ## Future Steps and Recommendations